 As a result of the Oklahoma Medical Marijuana and Patient Protection Act, Oklahomans with MMJ licenses have specific protections against adverse employment actions.
 But these workplace protections only apply to jobs that are not classified as “safety-sensitive.”

-Normally, getting a medical marijuana card in Oklahoma shouldn't affect your job.
-But, before you send in your application, make sure you're not in one of these "safety-sensitive" job positions.
-Otherwise, you would have to make a choice between your job or your medical marijuana license.
+Normally, getting a medical marijuana card in Oklahoma shouldn’t affect your job.
+But, before you send in your application, make sure you’re not in one of these “safety-sensitive” job positions.
+Otherwise, you could have to make a choice between your job or your medical marijuana license.

 Thanks to the Oklahoma House Bill 2612, also known as the Oklahoma Medical Marijuana and Patient Protection Act, medical marijuana patients have significant protections against disciplinary actions by their employers.
 However, the Oklahoma legislature included provisions in the bill that outline exceptions to these protections.

 Employers are exempt from HB 2612’s protections if the employment in question is designated as a “safety-sensitive” job.
 These types of jobs are those involving “tasks or duties that the employer reasonably believes could affect the safety and health of the employee performing the task or others.”
 A firefighter, police officer, or a pharmacist are good examples of safety-sensitive jobs.

 But MMJ patients that are not employed in such positions can rely on strong protections.
-They shouldn't face any employment discrimination in hiring, firing, disciplining, or other penalties due to their medical marijuana use.
-This doesn't mean employees can use medical marijuana during work hours, or show up to the workplace with it in their possession or under its influence.
-They are only free to use their medical marijuana in their private time--as long as they follow all other applicable laws.
+They shouldn’t face any employment discrimination in hiring, firing, disciplining, or other penalties due to their medical marijuana use.
+This doesn’t mean employees can use medical marijuana during work hours, or show up to the workplace with it in their possession or under its influence.
+They are only free to use their medical marijuana in their private time — as long as they follow all other applicable Oklahoma cannabis laws and regulations.